maxcabd/nuccbin/README.md

 Special thanks goes to several members including:
 * [EliteAce170](https://www.youtube.com/@EliteAce) for reversing some formats.
 * [HydraBladeZ](https://github.com/Al-Hydra) for reversing some formats.
-* [TheLeonX](https://github.com/TheLeonX) for work on the Character Manager which was used as inspiration and several formats.
+* [TheLeonX](https://github.com/TheLeonX) for work on the Character Manager which was used as inspiration and some formats.
-* [PortableProductions](https://www.youtube.com/@PortableProductions) for help on several formats and information.
+* [PortableProductions](https://www.youtube.com/@PortableProductions) for reversing some formats.
-* [Kuroha Saenoki](https://www.youtube.com/@KurohaSaenoki) for information on some formats.
+* [Kuroha Saenoki](https://www.youtube.com/@KurohaSaenoki) for reversing some formats.
 * [Valant96](https://www.youtube.com/@valant96) for information on some formats.
 * [Xact](https://www.youtube.com/@valant96) for reversing some formats.
 * and [SutandoTsukai181](https://github.com/SutandoTsukai181) for his initial work on the tool.